Herby Chimichurri on Grilled Tri-tip Steaks

 At this time of the year, there’s a frenetic pace I sense when running errands or shopping.
 Everyone seems to be out and about, it takes more than the usual lap around the block to find a parking place, and then it’s only a one-hour spot I’ll have to squeeze into.
 License plates from as far away as New York or Massachusetts are seen here and there, but most are from Arizona.
 Lots of them.

 The family vacation is over, Back-to-School sales are in full swing, and the few shows we watch on TV are coming to a close.
 Ho.
 Hum.
-The only outlet besides a cool dip in the pool (um, laps?) or a trip down to the cove (make that cold water…) is food.
-But you knew that was coming, right?
+The only outlet besides a cool dip in the pool or a trip down to the cove is food.
 So to spice things up a bit, here’s a new recipe I just tried for chimichurri which is great for all things grilled.

 The first chimichurri I made was featured in the now defunct TASTE, a Williams-Sonoma quarterly publication that ran for only two years.
 I loved the spicy, herby tang of the not quite marinade, not quite salsa concoction, but lost the recipe when my magazine somehow went on permanent loan to a friend.